Computational Imaging for Machine Perception: Transferring Semantic Segmentation beyond Aberrations: Benchmark for Semantic Segmentation under Optical Aberrations

 \section{Benchmark for Semantic Segmentation under Optical Aberrations}

 In this section, we set up the benchmark for SSOA by constructing \emph{Virtual Prototype Lens (VPL)}.
+We first analyze the behavior of aberrations of MOS in Sec.~\ref{sec:behavior}.
+Then, the wave-based imaging simulation is detailed in Sec.~\ref{sec:simulation}, based on which we construct the \emph{Virtual Prototype Lens(VPL)} for the generation of images under various aberration distributions in Sec.~\ref{sec:vpl}.
+Finally, we elaborate on the benchmark and corresponding settings in Sec.~\ref{sec:benchmark}.
 VPL is a landmark engine for aberration data generation, which enables comprehensive evaluations of potential solutions to SSOA.